GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 Drew Moseley | Solution Architect | Mender<br>
 Eystein Stenberg | Product Manager | Mender<br>

-This tutorial demonstrates how to successfully deploy over-the-air (OTA) software update solution for embedded Linux devices using Mender on Google Cloud Platform.
+This tutorial demonstrates how to successfully deploy an over-the-air (OTA) software update solution for embedded Linux devices using Mender on Google Cloud Platform.

 ## Objectives

  - Deploy a Mender management server on GCE
  - Integrate device identity and lifecycle between IoT Core and Mender
- - Configure a live sample device with base image
+ - Configure a live sample device with a base image
- - Push over-the-air update to device with IoT Core application
+ - Push an over-the-air update to the device with an IoT Core application

 ## Before you begin

 This tutorial assumes you already have a Cloud Platform account set up and have completed the [getting started guide](https://cloud.google.com/iot/docs/how-tos/getting-started) including enabling the Cloud IoT Core API.
-You need to associate Firebase to your cloud project.
-To add Firebase to your cloud project please visit the [Firebase Console](https://console.firebase.google.com) choose "Add project" and select your cloud project and click on “Add Firebase”.
+You need to associate Firebase with your cloud project.
+To add Firebase to your cloud project, please visit the [Firebase Console](https://console.firebase.google.com) and choose **Add project**.
+Select your cloud project and click **Add Firebase**.

  - For most commands, it is recommended you use [Google Cloud Shell](https://cloud.google.com/shell/docs/quickstart).
 If you want to use only your local command line, you will need the [Google Cloud SDK ](https://cloud.google.com/sdk/downloads) and [Firebase tools](https://firebase.google.com/docs/cli/).
- - You will need to ensure the required environment variables are set in each shell environment (Please use the below variables for every new session)
+ - You will need to ensure the required environment variables are set in each shell environment (Please use the variables shown below for every new session.)
- - To work with the part of the tutorial that images a real device, you will need to have a Raspberry Pi 3 device, SD Card, and the ability to plug it into ethernet on your LAN (wifi configurations are not supported in this tutorial).
+ - To work with the part of the tutorial that images a real device, you will need to have a Raspberry Pi 3 device, SD Card, and the ability to plug the Raspberry Pi in to Ethernet on your LAN (Wi-Ficlou configurations are not supported in this tutorial).

 ## Costs

 This tutorial uses billable components of GCP, including:

 * Cloud IoT Core
-* Cloud PubSub
+* Cloud Pub/Sub
-* Google Compute Engine
+* Compute Engine
-* Google Cloud Storage
+* Cloud Storage
 * Cloud Functions for Firebase
 * Stackdriver Logging